Medical questions & health advice by board certified doctors

-"Can ear fungus spread?
+"Can ear fungus spread?"

 I have been treating myself with natural remedies for an ear fungus that I also self-diagnosed.
 I'm sure it's a fungus, though.
 My question is this - if I'm too slow in treating the fungus, could it spread to my nose or deeper into my ear?
 If I went to a doctor, how would they treat it?

 The most common visible infection of the ear is an infection of the ear canal.
 This is called 'otitis externa' or, sometimes, 'swimmers ear.'
 As you say, otitis externa can be caused by fungal infections, but it can also be caused by bacteria.
 It is difficult to distinguish between these, as both are characterized by itching and sometimes pain of the ear, with drainage of material from the canal.
 Otitis externa is unlikely to spread to other parts of the body.
 Sometimes otitis externa can be treated with home remedies, such as good ear cleaning and hydrogen peroxide.
 However, if there is worsening pain or itching or more drainage despite these methods, then there are several medicated ear drops that your doctor can prescribe.
 As always, the diagnosis and the management of your specific condition will require a physical examination by your personal physician.
 Scheduling an office visit with your primary care doctor is highly recommended.

-If you think you may have a medical emergency, call your doctor or (in the United States) 911 immediately.
+Zocdoc Answers is for general informational purposes only and is not a substitute for professional medical advice.
+If you think you may have a medical emergency, call your doctor (in the United States) 911 immediately.
 Always seek the advice of your doctor before starting or changing treatment.
 Medical professionals who provide responses to health-related questions are intended third party beneficiaries with certain rights under Zocdoc’s Terms of Service.